-When Liam and Mairead were around seven we really started talking to and involving them in our plans to move to Mexico.
-The existing paradigm wasn’t working for us emotionally, physically or mentally…we knew there was a better way and we were determined and committed to create it together, as a couple and as a family.
+When Liam and Mairead were around seven years old we really started talking to and involving them in our plans to move to Mexico.
+The existing paradigm wasn’t working for us emotionally, physically or mentally–we knew there was a better way and we were determined and committed to create it together as a couple and as a family.

-We viewed this move through our children’s eyes…how they would experience it as 8-year-olds, as 10-year-olds, as teenagers.
+We viewed this move through our children’s eyes…how they would experience it as 8-year-olds, as 10-year-olds, as now young adults.
 We knew that we had an age window to move successfully with them and to do it as a team.

 Immigration to Mexico